opendistro-for-elasticsearch/sql/docs/dev/SemanticAnalysis.md

 ```

 ---
-## 3.Design
+## 3.High Level Design

 The semantic analyzer consists of 2 core components: semantic context and type system.

 ### 3.1 Semantic Context

 Semantic context manages Environment in a stack for scope management for nested subquery.
 Precisely, an Environment is the storage of symbols associated with its type.
-To perform type analysis, looking up in the environments in the semantic context is first step.
+To perform analysis, looking up in the environments in the semantic context is first step.
+Only after determining the symbol exists and what's its type, further analysis like type checking can happen.
+We use the same terminology in compiler theory:

+ * **Define**: stores symbol name along with its attribute (type only for now) to the current environment in context.
+ * **Resolve**: looks up symbol name to find its attribute associated.

+Here is a simple diagram showing what Semantic Context looks like at runtime:

 ### 3.2 Type System